SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 ### KINDNESS SOUL

 PK Fire!
-Oh wait, I missread the name.
-The Kindness soul has a sheild that is functional, but is highly buggy.
+Oh wait, I misread the name.
+The Kindness soul has a shield that is functional, but is highly buggy.
 It starts out on the side with the sprite for the top on it's side, which I don't know when I'll fix it.
-However, I have made it bounce the Justice Soul's projectiles off of it's sheild.
+However, I have made it bounce the Justice Soul's projectiles off of its shield.
 However, if angled properly, it will bounce it back and forth, basically storing it.
 You can do this with multiple of them too!

 ![c933323c-074a-478b-82b5-7a917e65d601](https://github.com/user-attachments/assets/df751329-efec-4e8e-9083-3d7ea796fcf7)
 ![dfff33e5-9aa4-463c-8f74-ce51c37c0fe5](https://github.com/user-attachments/assets/0252a0a7-d2a0-4cad-80dc-587c72a34030)